Donate

 Malignant narcissism.
 Malignant narcissism can be a more destructive form of the personality disorder.
 In addition to the typical signs of narcissism, a malignant narcissist might be aggressive, paranoid, or sadistic—taking joy in other people’s pain.
 They tend to display antisocial behavior, disregarding the rights or safety of others.

-Dealing with a narcissist: Don’t fall for the fantasy
+Tip 1: Don’t fall for the fantasy

 Narcissists can be very magnetic and charming.
 They are very good at creating a fantastical, flattering self-image that draw us in.
 We’re attracted to their apparent confidence and lofty dreams—and the shakier our own self-esteem, the more seductive the allure.
 It’s easy to get caught up in their web, thinking that they will fulfill our longing to feel more important, more alive.
 But it’s just a fantasy, and a costly one at that.